Wettest winter for England and Wales since 1766

 *These are provisional figures from 1 December 2013 to 25 February 2014 and could change after final quality control checks on data.

-A full summary of the weather this January will be available on the Met Office website early in March.
+A full summary of the weather this January will be available on the Met Office Climate summaries early in March.